 I just read this terrifying article in Wired magazine, and so that I’m not the only one losing sleep at night, I thought I’d share it with all of you.
 The gist of it is this: no wild arrangement of letters and numbers, on it’s own, is going to protect you from a committed hacker.
 You need to take further precautions.

-I remember last year when Jeff Ratliff sent out an email recommending that teachers begin using 2-step verification for passwords.
+We recommended that everyone uses 2-step verification for passwords.
 Though it can be a pain at first, you’ll get used to it.
-Remember: it’s one more (effective) barrier between you and your identity being stolen and your life consequently ruined.
+It is one more (effective) barrier between you and your identity being stolen and your life consequently ruined.

 Basically, 2-step verification means that whenever you log into a website, app, online form, etc. you will be given a second authorization code (often texted to your phone or something).
 Then you finish logging in with that second code.
 The advantage is two-fold: